 Low selenium levels are common in many people with Hashimoto's.
 Selenium is an essential trace mineral important for brain function, immunity, and fertility.

 The highest amount of selenium found in the body is stored in the thyroid gland.
+Several studies have shown that selenium supplementation can be beneficial for people with thyroid dysfunction.

 Best food sources of selenium: